karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

   - Create a new firewall rule to allow incoming traffic on the following ports:
     - Port 22 (SSH) - This allows secure remote access to your server.
     - Port 8081 (or the desired port for Nexus) - This allows access to the Nexus web interface.
-    - Port 8083 (or the desired port for )
+    - Port 8083 (or the desired port for Docker repository) - This allows access to the Hosted Docker repository.
   - Apply the firewall rules to the remote server where you plan to install Nexus.

 - [x] Task 2: Install and start Nexus on the remote server